Damage control surgery: ICU resuscitation

 On completion of the initial phase of damage control, the key is to reverse the physiologic insult that took place.
 This specifically relates to factors such as acidosis, coagulopathy, and hypothermia (lethal triad) that many of these critically ill patients develop.
 When developing a strategy to best care for these patients, the same principles of having a multi-disciplinary team that work together in parallel for the same result apply.
 The intensivist is critical in working with the staff to ensure that the physiologic abnormalities are treated.
-This typically requires close monitoring in the intensive care unit, ventilator support, laboratory monitoring of resuscitation parameters (i.e., lactate).
+This typically requires close monitoring in the intensive care unit, ventilator support, and laboratory monitoring of resuscitation parameters (i.e., lactate).

 In using a number of different resuscitation parameters, the critical care team can have a better idea as to which direction is progressing.
 The first 24 hours often require a significant amount of resources (i.e., blood products) and investment of time from personnel within the critical care team.
 In many circumstances, especially trauma patients, require that other specialties address a variety of injuries.
 Moving the patient early on, unless absolutely necessary, can be detrimental.
 Certain circumstances might require this, and the patients should continue to receive care from the critical care team during the entire transport period.
 As the literature begins to grow within the field of damage control surgery, the medical community is continuously learning how to improve the process.
 Certain pitfalls have also become evident, one of which is the potential to develop abdominal compartment syndrome.

 In some cases, temporary abdominal closure itself or underlying conditions may contribute to abdominal compartment syndrome, causing increased intraabdominal pressure and compromising organ perfusion.
 Temporary abdominal dressings with high negative pressures can be a cause of recurrent abdominal compartment syndrome and one should not hesitate to turn off the dressing's suction when evaluating a patient with signs of recurrent abdominal compartment syndrome.

 While it might sound counterintuitive since the fascia is left open during the placement of these temporary closure devices, they can create a similar type process that leads to abdominal compartment syndrome.
 If this occurs the temporary closure device should be taken down immediately.